eliezaccour/TestAutomation/README.md

 # Automated User Acceptance Test for Containerized Applications

-Test automation written in Python and Robot Framework for containerized applications on Kubernetes.
+Test automation written in Python and Robot Framework (RF) for containerized applications on Kubernetes.

 ## 1. Overview
 Software to automate testing for containerized applications.
 It's written in Python and Robot Framework and it's highly customizable as test cases can be added dynamically and with minimal effort.
 The target is to enable the user to input a UAT Excel file which includes all the test cases, then the software executes them and updates the Excel with the result (PASS/FAIL), actual outputs and timestamps for each test case that was executed.